Xilinx/Vitis-Tutorials/docs/Pathway3/Emulation.md

    ```bash
    ./host mmult.sw_emu.xilinx_u200_xdma_201830_2.xclbin
    ```

+   This command can also generate the `run.summary` file that can be used with the Vitis analyzer to visualize relevant reports.

   After successfully running software emulation, you will see an output similar to the following in the Console.